torsten-rupp/fsmc/README.md

 ...
 ```

-The * mark the initial state. &lt;statement list&gt; are C statements to
+The * mark the initial state. &lt;initially&gt; resp. &lt;finally&gt; is
+executed before and after each FSM iteratation step. &lt;statement list&gt;
-execute in the given state.
+are C statements to execute in the given state.

 To change to a new state use the syntax